Manoj632004/Adaptive-quiz-using-blooms-taxonomy-and-Unsupervised-Learning/README.md

 The quiz system aims to:
 - Personalize assessments by aligning questions with each learner’s comfort level across Bloom’s Taxonomy.
-- Automate difficulty estimation using unsupervised machine learning (autoencoders), reducing reliance on manual labeling.
+- Automate difficulty estimation using unsupervised machine learning (VAEs), reducing reliance on manual labeling.
 - Promote adaptive learning — ensuring learners are neither under-challenged nor overwhelmed
 - Lay groundwork for scalable educational tools that could be integrated into e-learning platforms, tutoring systems, or exam preparation apps.